 There is a sysprep limitation on the number of additional clone generations a cloned Windows server may produce (server1->server2, server2->server3, server3->server4).
-Around the third generation of a clone, the clone job in the queue will fail and the cloning process will not complete.
-If this occurs, please contact Customer Care (email@example.com) to verify the issue and to clean up the failed job.
+Windows Server 2008 has a limit of 5 syspreps, while Server 2012 has 999.
+To confirm sysprep availability, run the command slmgr /dlv.
+If "rearms remaining" is nonzero, cloning attempts should be successful.
+If you exceed the sysprep limit, resulting in a clone failure, please contact Customer Care ([email protected]) to verify the issue and to clean up the failed job.
 This limitation does not affect the number of times you can clone a server from the original source server (server1->server2, server1->server3, server1->server4).
 This limitation also does not affect Linux servers.
 Please see the section titled "Resetting Windows Activation" in this TechNet article for more information.

 It is important to understand the changes enacted by a clone job, to minimize complications.
 The most impactful changes are: